Crossing Cultures: Adjusting to Your New Community

 Manhattan will be both exciting and challenging to you.
 Your first task, of course, is to get settled in the campus community.
 Things will seem very new for a while.
 You will establish a new daily routine.
 You will hear new English words and expressions.
 You also may adjust to a new climate, new clothing requirements, new health care procedures, new friends, and new communication patterns.
 You will learn about the campus itself --- find important buildings, discover services you can use, and learn about registration and enrollment procedures.
 In short, it will be a highly stressful time in your life.

 Let's deal with some practical matters first.
 Some of your earliest and most important decisions will involve housing, clothing, health care, transportation, and paperwork.

-Some students will plan to sign a nine-month contract and live in a campus residence hall.
+Some students will plan to live in a campus residence hall.
 Many other students plan to rent an apartment or house while they stay in Manhattan.
 Deciding where you will live will be one of your most important decisions.
 You can find advertisements in the local newspaper, the Manhattan Mercury, and the campus newspaper, the Collegian.
-Other notices are posted in the Dean of Student Life Office in 102 Holton Hall.
-They also keep a list of real estate companies, and apartment complexes that offer housing.
+More information on housing resources can be found at http://www.k-state.edu/oip/intladmit/admitted/housing.html.

 Renting for the first time can be confusing and difficult.
 Here are some tips to make the task easier: